 Also, cancellation of a booking attracts a fine and all refunds must be claimed physically at the terminus.

 In addition to showing you the available booking dates, the website will display which train is available as well.
-The inter-county train travels in the morning while the express train leaves in the afternoon.
+It’s important to note that only the inter-county train travels in the morning and night*.
+Only the express train leaves in the afternoon.

 Nairobi Terminus Location